 Many in the crypto world are putting their money—literally—on “decentralized applications” that run without intermediaries and are supposedly more secure and less vulnerable to human failure.
 One such innovation is the decentralized exchange.

 These use self-executing “smart” contracts and decentralized governance—which means the power to update the software is distributed across a range of people—to facilitate exchanges that are owned entirely by the users.

 Unlike centralized exchanges, decentralized exchanges do not hold users’ funds in “custody,” meaning users retain their tokens in their digital wallets and do not have to entrust them to a third party.
-That’s arguably more in the spirit of crypto, which was born in part as a reaction to online gatekeeping.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+That’s arguably more in the spirit of crypto, which was born in part as a reaction to online gatekeeping.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 The 0x protocol is a key piece of infrastructure underlying many of these exchanges.
 The problem it purports to resolve relates to a specific issue on decentralized exchanges, where there is often a need for a large amount of liquidity in otherwise small, thinly traded tokens.

 But the Ethereum network itself is cumbersome and slow to log and verify new transactions, meaning it is often quickly jammed and overwhelmed by any upticks in the trading of these tokens.
 That also blows up trading fees, raising the price of what in Ethereum parlance is known as “gas.”

 0x attempts to solve this problem by providing a means to broadcast transactions “off-chain”—that is, through a communication channel built by a third-party—prior to confirmation, allowing buyers and sellers to find one another more rapidly before logging the final, confirmed transaction onto the Ethereum ledger.
 This sort of off-chain communication channel is known as a “sidechain.”